Special routes of U.S. Route 71

 A total of ten special routes of U.S. Route 71 exist, and another ten previously existed.

 Alexandria bypass

 Bypass US 71 is a controlled access highway at Alexandria, Louisiana.
-Its northern terminus is an interchange with Interstate 49 and US 71 and US 165 north of Alexandria.
-Its southern terminus is at an interchange with I-49 and US 71/US 167 south of Alexandria.
-Bypass 71 runs a total distance of approximately 5 mi and runs concurrently with I-49 its whole length.
-It is signed at both the north and south termini as By-Pass US 71.
+Its southern terminus is at an interchange with I-49 and US 71/US 167 in southern Alexandria.
+Its northern terminus is an interchange with I-49 and US 71 and US 165 in northern Alexandria near the city's downtown area.
+Bypass 71 runs a total distance of approximately 5 mi and runs concurrently with I-49 for its whole length and is unsigned.
+Additionally, the bypass runs concurrent with US 167 from its southern terminus to the Pineville Expressway and with LA 28 from the Pineville Expressway to the bypass's northern terminus.

+Exit numbers based on I-49's mileage.

 Waldron business route

 Business US 71 in Waldron runs approximately 7 mi beginning at US 71 2+1/2 mi north of Waldron and ending at US 71 4+1/2 mi south of Waldron.
 Signed locally as Main Street, it was created in 1971 after US 71 was rerouted around the west side of town.